JaweriyaMahin/PYTHON-PRACTICE/README.md

 - how to declare variables
 - how to check data types
 - basic types conversion
-- when to use different data types
+- when to use different data type

+# DAY O4 PRACTICE PYTHON

+## PYTHON OPERATORS
+This repository contains basic Python operator examples with simple syntax and outputs

+## TOPIC COVERED:
+- Arithmetic Operators
+- Assignment Operators
+- Comparison Operators
+- Identity Operators
+- Membership Operators
+- Ternary Operator
+- Logical operator

+## What You'll Learn
+- Basic operator syntax
+- How each operator works
+- Simple examples with output
+- Beginner-friendly practice

+## technology used
-- ## CREATED BY
+- python
+- vs code

+## created by
-JAWERIYA MAHIN.
+JAWERIYA MAHIN